derekwaters/derekwaters.github.io/_posts/2024-08-07-eda-for-eda.markdown

 > “An event producer doesn’t have to know who is going to consume the event, and an event consumer doesn’t have to know who is going to produce the events it consumes.”

 This gives a lot of flexibility in being able to replace or augment components of the architecture independent of one another.
 If you were to hook an event source (eg. Dynatrace) up directly to EDA, but later on you decide to replace Dynatrace with another source of events, you need to change both the Dynatrace / monitoring side, but also your EDA configuration.
 If, instead, you are using an Event broker, you can swap out the Event producer for another system, as long as the event format sent to the Event Broker is the same.
-Similarly, if for some reason you decide you want to use some other system to handle events in your environment, you can swap out EDA for another system (but why would you?) as long as that system can handle events in the same format without any change to the producers of events.
+Similarly, if for some reason you decide you want to use some other system to handle events in your environment, you can swap out EDA for another system (but why would you?) without making any change to the producers of events.
 It also means these migrations don’t have to be a hard failover, you can add in producers or consumers, then failover or rollback without any change to the systems being replaced.

 This decoupling also means the various components in your Event-Driven Architecture may be running on different platforms and different technology stacks.
 You may have event producers running as virtual machines or as containers, either on-premises or in the cloud, but the other parts of your architecture don’t have to know anything about those tech stacks.